 Sure, practical, "hard" skills will still be a big part of the new manager’s work-life once they transition – but their communication and relationships with their team members will become the priority.
 That’s where "soft skills" come in.

-At times referred to as "leadership skills," or even "life skills," soft skills are defined as the “personal attributes that enable someone to interact effectively and harmoniously with other people.”
-And while they might sound light and fluffy, they’re what enable us to develop as leaders, as professionals, and as people.
-Not only are they crucial to our performance at work, but they also greatly improve our experience of work.
+At times referred to as "leadership skills" or even "life skills," soft skills are defined as the “personal attributes that enable someone to interact effectively and harmoniously with other people.”
+And while they might sound light and fluffy, they enable us to develop as leaders, professionals, and people.
+Not only are they crucial to our performance at work, but they also significantly improve our experience of work.

 Here are some key soft skills: